Weighing the Options of Refinancing

 Do the Math

-Paying discount points can result in a better interest rate.
-When you pay (on average) three percent of the mortgage loan amount initially, the savings for the term of the refinanced loan can be substantial.
-Please talk to a tax professional before acting on rumors that the paid points can be deducted on your taxes.
+You might offer to pay discount points (prepaid interest) to gain a better interest rate.
+When you pay (on average) three percent of the loan amount initially, your savings for the life of the refinanced mortgage can be substantial.
+Please consult with a tax professional before acting on advice that these points paid can be deducted on your taxes.

-Speaking of taxes, when your interest rate is reduced, naturally you will also be reducing the paid interest amount that you'll be able to deduct from your federal income taxes.
-This is one more cost that some borrowers consider.
+An additional expense that a borrower might take into account is that a lower interest rate will lower the interest amount you'll deduct on your federal income taxes.
 We can help you do the math!
 Call us at .

-Most people find that the monthly savings balance out the initial expenses of a refinance.
-We will help you find out which loan program is perfect for you, taking into account your cash on hand, the likelihood of selling your house in the near future, and how refinancing may effect your taxes.
+All things considered, for most people the total of initial costs to refinance will be made up soon in monthly savings.
+We will help you find out what loan program is perfect for you, taking into account your cash on hand, how likely you are to sell your residence in the next few years, and how refinancing might effect your taxes.
 Call us at to get started.

 Curious about refinancing your home?
-Call us at .
+Call us: .